See our call for papers for our 2018 peer-reviewed issue here.

 - Our proofing language is American English, and we ask that citations follow Chicago Style footnotes.
 For more detailed information on citations, spelling of non-English (e.g., Sanskrit) words, and formatting, please consult our Style Guide (below).

 Editing Process: The Arrow maintains rigorous quality standards for argument and writing.
-We send every piece under consideration to at least three members of our editorial team for feedback.
+We send every piece under consideration to at least two members of our editorial team for feedback.
 We make suggestions for improving the clarity, coherence, and structure of the overall argument and specific passages.
 If accepted for publication, submissions generally undergo at least two rounds of edits—the initial substantive round and a round for copyediting.
 Submissions not accepted after the first round but still under consideration may undergo additional rounds of edits.
 Final copyediting includes improvements to fluency of writing and grammar, as well as corrections to follow The Arrow‘s style and citations.
 We ask that all submissions follow our Style Guide (below) as closely as possible.

 An illustration by our Creative Director accompanies most articles and essays as a complementary artistic contribution to the journal.
 If you would like to explore possible illustration content for a piece, please contact the editors at the time of submission.